expo/expo/docs/pages/guides/customizing-metro.md

 ## Assets

 Metro resolves files as either source code or assets.
-Source code is JavaScript, TypeScript, JSON, and other files that are used by your application.
+Source code is JavaScript, TypeScript, JSON, and other files used by your application.
 [Asset](/guides/assets) are images, fonts, and other files that should not be transformed by Metro.
 To accommodate large-scale codebases, Metro requires all extensions for both source code and assets to be explicitly defined before starting the bundler.
 This is done by adding the `resolver.sourceExts` and `resolver.assetExts` options to the Metro configuration.
-By default we include the following extensions:
+By default, the following extensions are included:

 - [`resolver.assetExts`](https://github.com/facebook/metro/blob/main/packages/metro-config/src/defaults/defaults.js#L15)
 - [`resolver.sourceExts`](https://github.com/facebook/metro/blob/main/packages/metro-config/src/defaults/defaults.js#L15)

 ### Adding more file extensions to `assetExts`

-The most common customization is including extra asset extensions to Metro.
+The most common customization is to include extra asset extensions to Metro.
 In the **metro.config.js** file, add the file extension (without a leading `.`) to `resolver.assetExts`:

 ```js
 // metro.config.js